SCBI-MigBirds/MigBirds/writingFunctions.md

 }
 ```

 **Make sure your function does what you think that it does.** It can be unfortunately easy to construct complex functions that do not perform their task as you intended.
 For complex functions, it's necessary to test your function.
-To do so, create test data that will provide a clear picture of whether your function works.
+To do so, create test data that will demonstrate whether your function works.
 Prior to running your test, be sure to have a clear expectation of what the results should look like.
 An example with our addOneFun function:

 ```
 testX <- c(0,1,2)